AdguardTeam/KnowledgeBaseVPN/docs/vpn-for-browser-extensions/overview.md

 ## Account

-The third tab of the AdGuard VPN Browser extension is utterly minimalistic, containing only the email address you used to sign in to your account and two buttons, *Manage* and *Sign out*.
+The third tab of AdGuard VPN Browser extension is utterly minimalistic, containing only the email address you used to sign into your account and two buttons, *Manage* and *Sign out*.
 Clicking the *Manage* button takes you to your personal AdGuard account, where you can see all your current licenses and subscriptions, as well as devices connected to them.

 ## Support